 Hostages of crumbling sandstone

-Bagh Caves were nine rock-cut caves, made in perpendicular cliff towering 45 – 50 m above the Baghani River, on the southern slopes of Vindhya Range.
+Bagh Caves were nine rock-cut caves (now five remains), made in perpendicular cliff towering 45 – 50 m above the Baghani River, on the southern slopes of Vindhya Range.
 They are hewn in the vertical face of sandstone cliff – in fact, the only outcrop of sandstone in an area where for the most part, is found basalt.

 This area is beautiful, with the river winding below, with forest in vicinities, the traditional rural landscape around.

-Caves look especially beautiful during the rainy season when the river has water and forest is lush green, during the ascent to caves one meets many springs.
+Caves look especially beautiful during the rainy season when the river has water and the forest is lush green, during the ascent to caves one meets many springs.
 But the heavy rainfall characteristic for this district creates problems as well – it has helped to speed up natural processes to destroy the caves and it hinders access to caves.

 The fragile sandstone has caused disruption of caves and loss of unique art values.
 A heavy layer of claystone lies over the sandstone and moisture filtering through the rocks together with the heavy burden on the ceiling has caused the collapse of caves.
 Additional factor facilitating the destruction of caves was the removal of trees and shrubs covering the slope in the 1950s.

 History in short